Do You Need To Extract Your Wisdom Teeth?

 Wisdom teeth were important in early humans as their diet was coarse and raw.
 This led to wear and tear resulting in loss of molars that erupted earlier in life.
 Wisdom teeth would then help in preserving the chewing capacity.
 But as diets became more refined, the jaw sizes became smaller with lesser space for teeth to erupt in adulthood.
 The need for such teeth has also diminished because of the change in human diet.
 Increasingly, wisdom teeth are being conspicuous by their absence in some individuals or they get impacted in many cases.
 Overall, a prevalence of 18% to 30% is reported for impaction of lower third molars.

 What are impacted teeth?

-When a tooth does not emerge out into the mouth to a functional position, within the expected time of eruption, it is termed as an impacted tooth.
+When a tooth does not emerge out into the mouth to a functional position, within the expected time of the eruption, it is termed as an impacted tooth.
 Such a tooth can be blocked at various positions of eruption eventually leading to different degrees of impaction.
-Teeth can be impacted mainly due to lack of space in the jaw and gets stuck in the jaw at different awkward positions.
+Teeth can be impacted mainly due to lack of space in the jaw and get stuck in the jaw at different awkward positions.
 Apart from wisdom teeth, other teeth such as canines can also be impacted.

 Do wisdom teeth always cause problems?

 If the wisdom teeth emerge out completely to a proper functional position and if the surrounding areas are accessible to cleansing, they seldom cause problems.

 But, if the wisdom teeth are impacted with only partial eruption they can cause several problems such as: